hRun/TA_cryptosuite/README.md

  - The RSA implementation is only capable of processing 255 - 11 bytes of data at once.
 Fields larger than that have to be split.
 This enables certain attacks to the RSA crypto system.
 Therefore it is reccomended to always set randpadding=t when encrypting large fields.

 ### Notes
- - Tested with Splunk 6.2.x and Splunk 6.3 beta
+ - Tested with Splunk 6.2.x
  - The crypt command uses a slightly modified version of Sybren A. Stuevel's  \
    <sybren@stuvel.eu> RSA implementation in python which is licensed under    \
    the under the Apache License, Version 2.0 http://www.apache.org/licenses/LICENSE-2.0.